Department of Human Services and Health

 The Department of Human Services and Health was an Australian government department that had existed between December 1993 and March 1996.

 The Department was created when the Department of Health, Housing, Local Government and Community Services changed its name.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 15 December 1993, the Department dealt with:
+According to the Administrative Arrangements Order made on 15 December 1993, the Department dealt with: